Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 9. Not Wearing Proper Clothing & Cover Garments

-The CLIMATE, your job, lifestyle, daily activities, and your location where you live have a significant affect on your CC clothing.
+The climate, your job, lifestyle, daily activities, and your location have a significant effect on your CC clothing.

 In some areas, you may carry the same way all year long, while in other locations, you may wear shorts and t-shirts in the summer and heavy coats and gloves in the winter.
 These differences can be frustrating and challenging, but you must adapt.